Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 A button with associated progress display for generating downloadable zip files of CSV data from an associated [source] control.
 See :ref:`elasticsearch-report-helper-download`.

+[filterSummary]
+"""""""""""""""

+Provides a textual summary of all the filters applied on the page.
+See :ref:`elasticsearch-report-helper-filterSummary`.

+[groupIntegration]
+""""""""""""""""""

+Converts the page into a group-linked (activity) report.
+Responds to the `group_id` and `implicit` URL parameters added for links to activity pages, adding appropriate filtration to the report output to show that group's data.
+See :ref:`elasticsearch-report-helper-groupIntegration`.

 [higherGeographySelect]
 """""""""""""""""""""""